 Dealing with Difficult-to-Recycle Items

-When you come across difficult items, don’t get discouraged!
-Ask your recycling service for a special pick-up, or hire an environmentally friendly junk removal company like LoadUp.
+When you encounter difficult items, don’t get discouraged!
+Ask your recycling service for a particular pickup, or hire an environmentally friendly junk removal company like LoadUp.

 Requesting particular pickup through recycling service